 Design for Wellbeing is a multidisciplinary research project funded by the Economic and Social Research Council.
 The project aims to investigate ‘community severance’; the concept that major transport infrastructure, such as busy roads, can negatively influence elderly people’s physical and psychological wellbeing, by segregating their community and restricting their mobility.

-The project will explore this concept in four case study areas; Finchley Road (London), Woodberry Down (London), Southend-on-Sea, and a further site to be determined.
+The project will explore this concept in four case study areas; Finchley Road (London), Woodberry Down (London), Southend-on-Sea, and Stratford Road (Birmingham).
 All sites are characterised by the presence of major main roads.

 Mapping for Change are responsible for the engagement of communities in each site.
 We have used our expertise in engagement to ensure the perspective of harder-to-reach elderly people has been included.
 Inclusive participatory mapping techniques have encouraged elderly residents to document their experiences of the local area, and maps have enabled us to carefully analyse residents’ perceptions of community severance.